 \section{The Classification of Nondegenerate Braided Fusion 2-Categories}

 We present a classification of nondegenerate braided fusion 2-categories different from that obtained in \cite{JF}.
 More precisely, employing a 2-categorical version of the (de-)equivariantization correspondence given in \cite{DGNO}, we reduce the classification of nondegenerate braided fusion 2-categories to that of faithfully graded crossed braided fusion 2-categories.
 In fact, the classification reduces to describing crossed braided extensions of braided strongly fusion 2-categories, which we carry out using results from the previous section.
-Finally, in \S\ref{subsection:allBraided}, we sketch a classification of not necessarily faithfully graded crossed braided fusion 2-categories, which leads to a classification of all braided fusion 2-categories.